 A key feature that differentiates our approach is that it encourages equivariant structure without explicit access to augmentation parameters.
-This is enabled by the "paired augmentation" data generation procedure, and to the best of our knowledge CARE [Gupta et al., 2023] is the only
+This is enabled by the "paired augmentation" data generation procedure, and to the best of our knowledge CARE [Gupta et al., 2023] is the only existing work that shares this feature.
+Our method has two advantages over CARE: (1) in CARE the equivariance loss is applied in the same space as the invariance constraint, and because there are no "negative equivariant pairs" in the CARE framework, learning an invariant representation would perfectly satisfy the equivariant constraint; and (2) in CARE the standard augmentation pipeline is

 Table 2: Frozen-Linear Evaluation for invariant and equivariant trained networks on 6 different downstream datasets: Cifar-10/100 [Krizhevsky et al., 2009], Oxford-Pets Parkhi et al. [2012], Describable Textures Database [Cimpoi et al., 2014], Flowers-102 [Nilsback and Zisserman, 2008], and Food-101 [Bossard et al., 2014].
 We closely follow the evaluation procedure from [Lee et al., 2021] (see Appendix A.4 for details) and report top1 accuracy for each objective/dataset.
 In all cases we report the mean over 5 runs of the evaluation procedure, we observed very little variability (maximum of .2%, over all evaluations, we report the standard deviation over runs in Appendix A.4.
-The equivariant networks are denoted by prepending a "CE" before the objective and were trained using $\lambda = 0.1$ , which enabled a substantial amount of structure variability without significantly impacting frozen-linear classification on the SSL training dataset (see Appendix A.2).
+The equivariant networks are denoted by prepending a "CE" before the objective and were trained using $\lambda = 0.1$, which enabled a substantial amount of structure variability without significantly impacting frozen-linear classification on the SSL training dataset (see Appendix A.2).
 For ImageNet-1k trained networks out of distribution performance decreased for most evaluations, while for ImageNet-100 trained networks performance was improved in 15 of 18 cases.